thasir/assignment-boilerplate/README.md

         averageUtilization: 50

 ```
-6.Tag the public subnets with Tag name: kubernetes.io/role/elb; Tag value: 1 so that load balancer controller can recognize which subnets should be used for creating internet-facing load balancers
+6. Tag the public subnets with Tag name: kubernetes.io/role/elb; Tag value: 1 so that load balancer controller can recognize which subnets should be used for creating internet-facing load balancers
-7.Create IAM OIDC identity provider for your cluster which helps EKS cluster interact with AWS services
+7. Create IAM OIDC identity provider for your cluster which helps EKS cluster interact with AWS services
-8.Create load balancer controller policy and load balancer trust policy these IAM policies defines the permissions required by the load balancer controller to manage AWS resources
+8. Create load balancer controller policy and load balancer trust policy these IAM policies defines the permissions required by the load balancer controller to manage AWS resources
 ```
 {
     "Version": "2012-10-17",